The Boosted DC Algorithm for linearly constrained DC programming: Introduction

 The aim of this paper is to show that BDCA can still be applied if the nonsmooth function $g$ is the sum of a smooth convex function and the indicator function of a polyhedral set.
 More precisely, we will show that it is possible to use BDCA for solving DC programs with linear constraints of the form \eqref{eq:P}.
-The applicability of BDCA to a special case of~\eqref{eq:P}, where the feasible set is a simplex, has been recently studied in \cite{Niu} (see \Cref{re:special_cases} for more details).
-To compare the performance of DCA and BDCA, we provide numerical experiments on two challenging problems: to test the copositivity of a given matrix and to solve $\ell_\infty$-trust-region subproblems.
-Both problems are known to be NP-hard~\cite{Murty}, and the first was already heuristically investigated in \cite{Durr} using DCA.
+To compare the performance of DCA and BDCA, we provide numerical experiments on various challenging problems: to test the copositivity of a given matrix, to solve $\ell_1$ and $\ell_\infty$ trust-region subproblems, and to find the minimum of a piecewise quadratic function with box constraints.
+The three first problems have a quadratic objective function and are known to be NP-hard~\cite{Murty} (the first was already heuristically investigated in \cite{Durr} using DCA), while the last problem has a nonsmooth objective function.
 Our results confirm that BDCA significantly outperforms DCA in these applications.
-In particular, we observe that, on average, BDCA converged fifteen times faster than DCA for Horn matrices~\cite{JRcopos} of various sizes (which are known to be copositive), while the advantage is much higher for a non-copositive modification of these matrices.
-For the $\ell_\infty$-trust-region subproblems, BDCA was three times faster than DCA, while it attained similar objective values.

 The rest of this paper is organized as follows. \Cref{sec:pre_results} recalls some preliminary results.
 In Section~\ref{sec:BDCA}, we propose a new variant of BDCA for solving \eqref{eq:P} and prove that the objective value of the sequence generated by the algorithm is monotonically decreasing, and that any limit point of the sequence is a KKT point of the problem.
 The R-linear convergence of any sequence generated by BDCA in the special case of quadratic objective functions is derived in \Cref{sec:linearRate}.
-In \Cref{sec:application1}, we provide some numerical experiments for testing the copositivity of a given matrix and for solving $\ell_\infty$-trust-region subproblems, where we compare BDCA and DCA.
+In \Cref{sec:application1}, we provide some numerical experiments for testing the copositivity of a given matrix, for solving $\ell_1$ and $\ell_\infty$ trust-region subproblems and {for solving piecewise quadratic} problems with box constraints, where we compare BDCA and DCA.
 Finally, some conclusions and future research are briefly discussed in~\Cref{sec:conclusions}.